In your neighborhood

 - Three Foothills crews are in the Gateway substation doing overhead line upgrades and putting in underground feeders.
 One crew is working on installing new underground cable along HWY 60 from CR 3 to CR 7.
 Another will be along HWY 56 from CR 3 West one mile to County Line Road.

-- Two Foothills crews are continuing small subdivision work in the Severance and Berthoud areas.
+- Two Foothills crews are continuing small subdivision work in the Severance, Windsor, Timnath and Berthoud areas.

 - One Foothills crew is working along HWY 257 north of Windsor upgrading a line.

-- A PVREA crew is working on a line upgrade north of the Bellvue substation.
+- A Foothills crew is working on a line upgrade north of the Bellvue substation.

-PVREA and our contractor, Foothills Tree Trimming, are trimming trees in the Masonville, Drake, and northwest Loveland areas.
+PVREA and our contractor, Foothills Tree Trimming, are trimming trees in the Livermore and Glacier View areas.

 To learn more about tree trimming or to request a tree trimming, click here.

 Power Pole Inspections

 PVREA routinely inspects power poles for reliability and safety.
 Power pole inspections are scheduled to occur in the fall.